 The overall investment program shall be designed and managed with a degree of professionalism that is worthy of the public trust.
-The investment officers and City staff shall recognize that the investment activities of the City are a matter of public record.
+The Board of Directors of the District (the "Board") and the investment officers shall recognize that the investment activities of the District are a matter of public record.

-2-268 OBJECTIVES AND STRATEGY
+III.
+OBJECTIVES AND STRATEGY

-The City strives to invest funds in a manner where the rate of return is secondary to safety and liquidity.
-To accomplish this, the City's principal investment objectives, in priority order, are as follows:
+The District strives to invest funds in a manner where the rate of return is secondary to safety and liquidity.
+To accomplish this, the District's principal investment objectives, in priority order, are as follows:

-- (a) Suitability.
-Each investment must be in conformance with all Federal regulations, state statutes, and other legal requirements-including the City Charter, City ordinances, and this investment policy. - (b) Preservation and safety of principal.
-Investments of the City shall be handled in a manner that seeks to ensure the preservation of capital and the protection of investment principal in the overall portfolio.
-All participants in the investment process shall act responsibly as custodians of the public trust. - (c) Liquidity.
-The City's investment portfolio will remain sufficiently liquid to enable the City to meet operating requirements that might be reasonably anticipated.
-Liquidity shall be achieved by maintaining appropriate cash equivalent balances, matching investment maturities with forecasted cash flow requirements, and investing in securities with active secondary markets. - (d) Marketability.
-The City's policy is to buy and hold investments until maturity; however, marketability is of great importance should the need arise to liquidate an investment before maturity. - (e) Diversification.
+- A. Suitability.
+Each investment must be in conformance with all Federal regulations, state statutes, and other legal requirements-including any order or resolution of the Board and this investment policy. - B. Preservation and safety of principal.
+Investments of the District shall be handled in a manner that seeks to ensure the preservation of capital and the protection of investment principal in the overall portfolio.
+All participants in the investment process shall act responsibly as custodians of the public trust. - C. Liquidity.
+The District's investment portfolio will remain sufficiently liquid to enable the District to meet operating requirements that might be reasonably anticipated.
+Liquidity shall be achieved by maintaining appropriate cash equivalent balances, matching investment maturities with forecasted cash flow requirements, and investing in securities with active secondary markets.

+- D. Marketability.
+The District's policy is to buy and hold investments until maturity; however, marketability is of great importance should the need arise to liquidate an investment before maturity. - E. Diversification.
 Investments shall be diversified, as appropriate, by type and maturity to eliminate the risk of loss resulting from the concentration of assets in a specific maturity, a specific issuer or a specific class of securities.
-While investments of the City shall be selected to provide for stability of income and reasonable liquidity, the investments shall be structured to meet the projected cash flow needs of the City first, and then to enhance interest income.
-Ideally, portfolio maturities shall be laddered in a way that stabilizes interest income from market volatility.
-The stated maturity of any investment in the City's portfolio shall not exceed five years and the weighted average maturity of the City's overall portfolio shall not exceed 365 days. - (f) Yield.
-The City's investment portfolio shall be designed with the objective of attaining a market rate of return throughout budgetary and economic cycles, taking into account the City's risk constraints and the cash flow characteristics of the portfolio.
+While investments of the District shall be selected to provide for stability of income and reasonable liquidity, the investments shall be structured to meet the projected cash flow needs of the District first, and then to enhance interest income.
+The stated maturity of any investment in the District's portfolio shall not exceed one year and the weighted average maturity of the District's portfolio shall not exceed 180 days. - F. Yield.
+The District's investment portfolio shall be designed with the objective of attaining a market rate of return throughout budgetary and economic cycles, taking into account the District's risk constraints and the cash flow characteristics of the portfolio.
 Given this strategy, the basis used to determine whether reasonable yields are being achieved shall be the rolling average yield of the three-month U.S. Treasury Bill or such other index that most closely matches the average maturity of the portfolio.